Religion in Canada

 Religion in Canada encompasses a wide range of beliefs and customs that historically has been dominated by Christianity.
 The constitution of Canada refers to 'God'; however Canada has no official church and the government is officially committed to religious pluralism.
 Freedom of religion in Canada is a constitutionally protected right, allowing individuals to assemble and worship without limitation or interference.
 Rates of religious adherence have steadily decreased since the 1960s.
 After having once been central and integral to Canadian culture and daily life, Canada has become a post-Christian state.
 Although the majority of Canadians consider religion to be unimportant in their daily lives, they still believe in God.
 The practice of religion is generally considered a private matter throughout society and the state.

 Before the European colonization, a wide diversity of Native religions and belief systems of the Indigenous peoples in Canada were largely animistic or shamanistic.
 The French colonization beginning in the 16th century established a Catholic French population in New France.
 During the colonial period, the French settled along the shores of the Saint Lawrence River, specifically Latin Church Catholics, including a number of Jesuits dedicated to converting indigenous peoples.

 These attempts reached a climax in the late 19th and early 20th centuries with forced integration through state-funded boarding schools run by both Catholics and Protestants that attempted to assimilate Indigenous children.

 British colonization brought waves of Anglicans and other Protestants to Upper Canada, now Ontario.
 The settlement of the West brought significant Eastern Orthodox immigrants from Eastern Europe and Mormon and Pentecostal immigrants from the United States.
-The Jewish, Islamic, Jains, Sikh, Hindu, and Buddhist communities—although small—are as old as the nation itself.
+The Jewish, Islamic, Jain, Sikh, Hindu, and Buddhist communities—although small—are as old as the nation itself.

 According to the 2021 census, Christianity is the largest religion in Canada, with Catholics representing 29.9 percent of the population having the most adherents.
-Christians overall representing 53.3 percent of the population, (Note: Catholic Church (29.9%), United Church (3.3%), Anglican Church (3.1%), Eastern Orthodoxy (1.7%), Baptist (1.2%), Pentecostalism and other Charismatic (1.1%) Anabaptist (0.4), Jehovah's Witness (0.4), Latter Day Saints (0.2), Lutheran (0.9), Methodist and Wesleyan (Holiness) (0.3), Presbyterian (0.8), Reformed (0.2) (7.6%) simply identified as “Christians".) are followed by people reporting irreligion or having no religion at 34.6 percent.
+Christians overall representing 53.3 percent of the population, (Note: Catholic Church (29.9%), United Church (3.3%), Anglican Church (3.1%), Eastern Orthodoxy (1.7%), Baptist (1.2%), Pentecostalism and other Charismatic (1.1%), Anabaptist (0.4), Jehovah's Witness (0.4), Latter Day Saints (0.2), Lutheran (0.9), Methodist and Wesleyan (Holiness) (0.3), Presbyterian (0.8), Reformed (0.2) (7.6%) simply identified as “Christians".) are followed by people reporting irreligion or having no religion at 34.6 percent.
 Other faiths include Islam (4.9 percent), Hinduism (2.3 percent), Sikhism (2.1 percent), Buddhism (1.0 percent), Judaism (0.9 percent), and Indigenous spirituality (0.2 percent).
 Canada has the second-largest national Sikh population, behind India.